 If you are new to structured training, it may be a good idea to reduce your overall training volume until you adjust to the new workload.
 Another important point is to resist the urge to add too many high-intensity workouts.

 Add Low-Intensity Rides

-Adding in some low-intensity, endurance rides are an excellent way to take advantage of your extra time.
-This is especially true if you are already following a structured training plan that has included the intensity that you need.
+Adding low-intensity, endurance rides are an excellent way to take advantage of your extra time.
+This is especially true if you are already following a structured training plan that includes the intensity you need.
 Endurance rides have many benefits, but the primary upside is that it addresses your aerobic base fitness.